 Living an active lifestyle can put you at risk for sprains in your foot and ankle.
 To prevent a worsening of your pain or injury, the experienced podiatrists at Foot & Ankle Premier Specialists offer in-office treatment for sprains.
-Juliana Paternina, DPM, and Caroline Frugé, DPM, provide comprehensive diagnostic testing and treatment services at their locations in Hoboken and Bloomfield, New Jersey, and Midtown West, Manhattan in New York City, to get you back to your favorite sports and activities.
+Juliana Paternina, DPM, and Caroline Frugé, DPM, provide comprehensive diagnostic testing and treatment services at their locations in Hoboken and Bloomfield, New Jersey, to get you back to your favorite sports and activities.
 Learn more about available treatments for foot sprains by calling the office nearest you or by booking an evaluation online today.

 A sprain is a condition that occurs when the ligaments of your foot develop tears.
 These tears can occur when your ligaments stretch too far when you’re running or during a fall, or if you trip over an object.